offray/Dataviz/intro.md

 <p><small>
 <b>^ Up |</b>
 Screenshots of the visualizations contained in the Dataviz package.
-From left to right: Twitter dataselfies, Panama Papers and medical information.
+From left to right: Twitter dataselfies, medical information and Panama Papers.
 Click on each image for more details.
 </small></p>